 eCommerce API Merchants

-If you’re using the developer API, consider passing additional information to Square about your orders such as buyer email addresses and delivery information.
-More order details help us better protect you, and you could be eligible for coverage under Square Chargeback Protection.
-Learn more about Chargeback Protection.
+If you’re using the developer API, consider passing additional information to Square about your orders such as buyer email addresses and shipping information.
+More order details help us better protect you.